CDT and Horava-Lifshitz QG in Two Dimensions: Summary

 What is remarkable is that following the standard Wilsonian renormalization group, one can take the continuum limit of the lattice model, $2$d CDT, and find the continuum quantum field theory, $2$d projectable HL QG, which is in the same universality class of $2$d CDT.
 A missing piece is the continuum quantum field theory of GCDT that is described by metric components and allows us to compute all the amplitudes defined by the string field theory for CDT, although we have the effective field theory, the $2$d projectable HL gravity with a bi-local interaction, that reproduces the restricted class of GCDT amplitudes once it is quantized.
 We wish to unveil the underlying continuum quantum field theory of GCDT, through which we can understand something inherently interesting about quantum geometries for sure.

 \begin{acknowledgement} YS would like to thank Jan Ambj\o{}rn, Lisa Glaser, Yuki Hiraga, Yoshiyasu Ito and Yoshiyuki Watabiki, for wonderful collaborations on the topics related to this chapter.
 Great ideas appeared in this chapter attribute to them.
-However, if conceptual mistakes exist, YS is responsible for them. \end{acknowledgement}
+However, if conceptual mistakes exist, YS is responsible for them.
+This work was partially supported by JSPS KAKENHI Grant Number 19K14705. \end{acknowledgement}